ROCm-DS/hip-ucxx/docs_amd/reference/os-limits.rst

 Operating system limits
 =======================

 UCX can be affected by a variety of limits, not just defined by UCX itself but also by the operating system.
-In this section we describe some of the limits that may be encountered by the user when running hipUCXX or just UCX alone.
+In this section we describe some of the limits that may be encountered by the user when running hip-ucxx or just UCX alone.

 File descriptors
 ----------------